“There’s New York. There’s Montreal. THEN THERE’S THE REST OF THE BARREN WORLD WITHOUT THIS SMOKY PINK”

 1 hour before serving: Unwrap the meat from the foil, then place it over a steamer-basket.
 I simply place a small rack inside a large wok, but you can do this in a proper steamer-pot of course.
 Fill the pot with 2~3 cups of water then bring to a boil on hight heat.
 Place the steamer-basket with the meat on top into the pot (without the meat touching the water of course), then put the lid on.
 Turn the heat down to medium ~ medium-low, and steam/re-heat the smoked meat for at least 45 min ~ 1 hour.
 Carefully transfer the meat onto a cutting board (it’s quite fragile at this point) and let rest for 10 min before slicing.

-Serve an unapologetic pile of sliced smoked meat/pastrami, sprinkled with more smoked sea salt on top, in between 2 slices of quality rye bread smeared with yellow mustard.
+Serve an unapologetic pile of sliced smoked meat/pastrami, sprinkled with more smoked sea salt on top as preferred, in between 2 slices of quality rye bread smeared with yellow mustard.
 And believe.

 To make your own pickling spice: from Charcuterie by Michael Ruhlman & Brian Polcyn